How Arbitration Lawyers in Dubai Protect Your Business Rights

 What Do Arbitration Lawyers in Dubai Actually Do?

-• Awards are enforceable in 170+ countries under the New York Convention — far beyond any UAE court judgment
+• Awards enforceable in 170+ countries via New York Convention

-• Proceedings are fully confidential — no public record, no competitor access
+• Proceedings are fully confidential — no public record

-• UAE enacted Federal Arbitration Law No. 6 of 2018 aligned with UNCITRAL Model Law
+• UAE’s 2018 Arbitration Law aligns with UNCITRAL Model Law

-• Key institutions: DIAC (Dubai), ICC and LCIA operating in UAE
+• Key institutions: DIAC, ICC, LCIA all operate in UAE

 • Act early.
-Engaging specialist counsel before the other party files consistently produces better outcomes
+Engaging counsel before the other party files wins.

 Why Arbitration Matters for UAE Businesses